swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 ## Summary

-In this chapter, you successfully:
+In this chapter, you have successfully:

 1. Created the working directory
 2. Acquired the codebase